ConstantRobotics-Ltd/PanTilt/README.md

 ## encodeCommand method

-**encodeCommand(...)** static method encodes command for PanTilt remote control.
+The **encodeCommand(...)** static method encodes command for PanTilt remote control.
 To control a pan-tilt device remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the **PanTilt** class contains static methods for encoding the control command.
 The **PanTilt** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeCommand(...)** designed to encode COMMAND command (action command).
 Method declaration:

 ```cpp
 static void cr::pantilt::PanTilt::encodeCommand(uint8_t* data, int& size,